 R is available on Wynton HPC via a contributed environment module.
 It can be run interactively in the terminal via R

-You can run a personal RStudio Server instance, which you, and only you, can access via your local web browser.
-Contrary to RStudio Desktop, this approach does not require X11 forwarding.
-Instead, it does require running two separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.
+on a development node, as explain on the how-to ‘Work with R’ page.
+To run R via the RStudio GUI, launch your personal RStudio Server as instructed below and access it via your local web browser.
+As explained, this requires running two separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.

 Assuming you are already logged on to a development node, launch your personal RStudio Server instance as: